4IRL/urls4irl/src/README.md

 > | `405`         | `text/html;charset=utf-8`         | None | Invalid HTTP method. |

 ###### 200 HTTP Code Response Body

-To not indicate to the user whether a given email or account already exists, the 200 HTTP response is sent even if an invalid or missing email is provided.
-However, the reset-password email is only sent if the email is validated and exists within the database.

 > ```json
 > {